Noise Induced Hearing Loss

 - Installation of sound barriers and absorbent materials

-- The provision of personal protective equipment (PPE), such as earplugs, to workers at risk of noise exposure.
+- Providing personal protective equipment (PPE), such as earplugs, to workers at risk of noise exposure.

 Our team